nora-coder-dot/alith/README.md

 ## Introdution

 Alith is an AI agent framework designed for the Web3 and Crypto, empowering developers to quickly build, deploy, and manage on-chain AI agents.
 By integrating blockchain technology, AI/ML models, and developer-friendly tools, Alith provides a modular and extensible platform that supports AI bots, multi-chain interactions, smart contract operations, real-time data processing, and high-performance inference.
 Whether you're building DeFi trading bots, NFT analyzers, or DAO governance tools, Alith offers robust support for your projects.
+For more indroduction and comparision, see documents [here](./docs/intro.md).

 ## Features